Mazeral/HealthVault/README.md

 - Redis for efficient caching and session management.
 - Prisma ORM for simplifying database interactions.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.

 ## Support

 If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/yourusername/HealthVault/issues).